About the author

 To illustrate, we’ll look at how these two different data collection methods address recurring major field team challenges.

 Field teams are mobile and their distance from the office presents an ongoing challenge, especially when forced to execute tasks with paper SOPs and fill out paper inspection forms.
-Not only is it physically burdensome to lug around and manage required documents, but paper is also notoriously prone to input errors and being lost.
+Managing required documents becomes physically burdensome because paper users often make input errors and tend to lose documents.

 More than that, paper is slow.
 Slow to track down all the paperwork before field teams head out, slow to respond to unfolding events when on-site, slow to transcribe and collate data in a convenient format when they get back.